scandum/gridsort/README.md

 Boundless Binary Search
 -----------------------
 The first step when sorting an element is a [boundless binary search](https://github.com/scandum/binary_search) to pin point the bucket where the element should be stored.
 A boundless binary search is up to two times faster than the legacy binary search used by most applications.
 Once a bucket is found the element is added to the end of the bucket.

+Gridsort switches to an adaptive binary search when it detects data that is already sorted.

 Quadsort
 --------